stackinabox/stackinabox.io/README.md

 ### Introduction

-**stackinabox.io** is a Vagrant project that configures a single Ubuntu 14.04 VirtualBox VM with OpenStack and Docker.
+**stackinabox.io** is a Vagrant project that configures a single Ubuntu 16.04 VMWare VM with OpenStack and Docker.
 The project pulls Docker images for [UrbanCode Deploy](https://hub.docker.com/r/stackinabox/urbancode-deploy/), the UrbanCode Deploy [agent](https://hub.docker.com/r/stackinabox/urbancode-deploy-agent/) and [relay](https://hub.docker.com/r/stackinabox/urbancode-deploy-agent-relay/), the [UrbanCode Deploy Blueprint Designer](https://hub.docker.com/r/stackinabox/urbancode-patterns-designer/), and the [Blueprint Designer Engine](https://hub.docker.com/r/stackinabox/urbancode-patterns-engine/).
 Using this Vagrant project, users are able to develop OpenStack Heat-based automation to deploy complex, multiplatform applications to the embedded [OpenStack](https://www.blueboxcloud.com/) instance or to any other cloud provider supported by the [Blueprint Designer](https://developer.ibm.com/urbancode/products/urbancode-deploy/features/blueprint-designer/), including [Amazon Web Services](https://aws.amazon.com/), [SoftLayer](http://www.softlayer.com/), [Azure](https://azure.microsoft.com/), or even your on-premise [VMware vCenter](https://www.vmware.com/products/vcenter-server).

 Using **stackinabox.io**, our hope is that you will share the automation you develop with the larger community.
 For an example, check out the [JKE Banking Application](https://github.com/stackinabox/jke).